Powered by MOMENTUM MEDIA

 In addition, Resimac bought the majority of the asset finance portfolio from Thorn subsidiaries Thorn Australia Pty Ltd (TAPL) and Thornmoney Pty Ltd (Thornmoney) for Resimac Asset Finance (RAF) in 2023.
 This was for a $150 million portfolio of commercial asset finance loan receivables.

-The lender has repeatedly suggested that it was looking to build RAF through both organic growth and potential acquisitions.
+The lender has repeatedly said that it was looking to build RAF through both organic growth and potential acquisitions.

 [Related: Resimac sees surge in broker applications]